Bitbns teams up with Sylo to open crypto mainstream to a billion Indians | Business

 Bitbns teams up with Sylo to open crypto mainstream to a billion Indians

-BANGALORE, India, July 23, 2020 /PRNewswire/ -- Bitbns, India's largest crypto exchange has joined hands with Global software development house Sylo to better serve the Indian market's growing demand for legitimate crypto-projects.
+Bengaluru (Karnataka) [India], July 23 (ANI/PRNewswire): Bitbns, India's largest crypto exchange has joined hands with Global software development house Sylo to better serve the Indian market's growing demand for legitimate crypto-projects.
 A unique place where the old and new worlds collide, it's clearer every day to those watching the market that #IndiaWantsCrypto.

 Bitbns represents a significant partnership for Sylo that is positioned to help and extend key functionalities into the experience of Sylo Smart Wallet users.
 Bitbns would open up access for users to Sylo via Indian rupee.
 The Sylo-Bitbns alliance is one that makes sense across business and product levels - with both partners sharing the belief that 'digital currencies are the future of money' and are an area to which users need straightforward access.